faubulous/mentor-vscode/README.md

 - Edit GitHub repositories online

 ## News
+### Version 0.2.3: Fixed labels in definition tree
+Fixed a bug where the definition tree would ignore the settings for resource labels and initially only show the URI local part instead of annotated labels.

 ### Version 0.2.2: Improved prefix management
 This release adds editor functions to automatically define / implement missing prefix definitions in the document.
 The namespace IRIs for a prefix are looked up in other documents in the workspace first and if not found, are retreived from a local copy of [prefix.cc](https://prefix.cc).
 The editor also now highights unused prefix definitions and marks them as inactive similar to the behavior of unused imports in other programming languages.
 Duplicate prefix defintions are marked as a warning.
 Also some new refactoring methods for prefixes were added: